 - Assisting with growing the ecosystem

-The ‘Primus’ testnet is open for participation to anyone who would like to run an SSV validator and earn rewards in the form of SSV tokens for helping the team stress-test the network.
+The testnet is open to anyone who would like to run an SSV validator and receive $SSV rewards for helping the team test the network.
 There will be multiple phases, during which the community will have the opportunity to provide feedback, begin developing on the open-source protocol, and look for glitches and bugs that will help developers improve this early version of SSV.

-The core strength of ssv.network is its accessibility to anyone who wishes to participate as a validator or operator.
-The goal of SSV/DVT is to offer a decentralized staking model that enables simple and scalable access to Ethereum and other PoS staking for everyone.
-The open-source, community-driven public project was started as a way to address the issues of Ethereum validator liveness and security as well as the lack of non-custodial staking services and validator client diversity on the Beacon Chain.
-As we wait for the highly anticipated transition to PoS, ssv.network is making big strides solving issues with centralization of the Ethereum consensus layer and limitations/risks to running a validator node on the chain.
+ssv.network is open and accessible to anyone who wishes to participate as an operator or staker running a validator.
+The goal of SSV/DVT is to provide a decentralized model that enables simple and scalable access to Ethereum and other PoS staking for everyone.
+The open-source, community-driven project addresses the issues of Ethereum validator liveness, security, and centralization, and it helps promote non-custodial staking services and validator client diversity on the Beacon Chain.
+As we wait for the highly anticipated transition to PoS, SSV is making significant strides in eliminating the limitations and risks of running a validator for stakers and solving issues with centralization of the Ethereum consensus layer.